vlvovch/finite-resonance-widths/README.md

 make 1807.02079.Fits
 ```

-This will build the aforementioned `1807.02079.TDep` and `1807.02079.Fits` executables in the `build/bin` folder.
+This will build the aforementioned `1807.02079.TDep` and `1807.02079.Fits` executables in the `build` folder.
 The dependent `Thermal-FIST` library will also be built.

 #### Temperature dependence